fracpete/onedrive-backup/Troubleshooting.md

 unfortunately.
 Especially build environments with lots of temporary files that change a lot, can lead to long sync times.
 Since this files can be regenerated at any time, they should not be synced to avoid wasting space.

 In such a case, to speed things up, try optimizing the [exclude patterns](Backup.md#exclude-filesdirectories).
 See section [Limited output in rclone-browser](#limited-output-in-rclone-browser) for how to redirect output of commands in `-n/--dry-run` mode for further investigation.

+Also, you can increase the number of parallel transfers to speed up the transfer.
+At the time of writing the default was 4, so you could increase that to 8 or 16.
+Please note that this may gobble up more bandwidth when transferring large files, so a bandwidth limit is recommended.